 2- Check the Right Size and Pressure

-Remember, a DIY pressure washer, that is known to provide very less pressure, will not remove the paint as efficiently as it should.
+Remember, a DIY pressure washer, which is known to provide very little pressure, will not remove the paint as efficiently as it should.

 The fact is removing paint requires greater pressure than simply removing dirt and debris.

 But if the pressure is too high it can flake off the paint, and can also damage the wood underneath.

 This means you should obtain an optimum unit size that provides around 3,000 pounds of pressure per square inch.

 A 3,000 PSI pressure washer is the right size for stubborn most tasks as it can exert the highest force that is typically needed to break paint off the wood surface.